hirosystems/stacks.js/packages/did-resolver/docs/DID_Method_Spec.md

 # Abstract

-Blockstack is a network for decentralized applications where users own their identities and data.
-Blockstack utilizes a public blockchain to implement a decentralized [naming layer](https://docs.blockstack.org/core/naming/introduction.html), which binds a user's human-readable username to their current public key and a pointer to
+Stacks is a network for decentralized applications where users own their identities and data.
+Stacks utilizes a public blockchain to implement a decentralized [naming layer](https://docs.blockstack.org/core/naming/introduction.html), which binds a user's human-readable username to their current public key and a pointer to